Murders of Ming Qu and Ying Wu: Arrests

-Police traced a cell phone taken by the perpetrators from the scene of the shooting.
-On May 18, 2012, that led to the arrest of Bryan Barnes, 20 years old, who was living near USC's campus in the South Los Angeles area.
+Police traced Wu's cell phone taken by the perpetrators from the scene of the shooting.
+On May 18, 2012, tracking of the device led to the arrest of Bryan Barnes, 20 years old, who was living near USC's campus in the South Los Angeles area.
 A second suspect, 19-year-old Javier Bolden, a resident of Palmdale, was detained that day.
 They were both charged with two counts of murder.

 Bolden and Barnes were also charged with attempted murder in an unrelated shooting in December 2011 at a party in South Los Angeles, which left a woman seriously wounded and a man paralyzed.

 Officials also suspect Barnes of firing multiple rounds at a party on February 12, wounding a 20-year-old man.
-The two are eligible for the death penalty according to prosecutors.
+The two were eligible for the death penalty according to prosecutors.

 Aftermath

 Legal proceedings

 Bryan Barnes pleaded guilty to two counts of murder on February 25, 2014, and was immediately sentenced to life in prison without possibility of parole.
 Barnes also admitted two so-called special circumstances that could have made him eligible for the death penalty.
 Co-defendant Javier Bolden was convicted in October 2014 and sentenced to life without parole.